 Printful vs Teespring: Shipping

 This is the most important part as customers expect to get their product as soon as they’ve paid for it.
-And you have less control over this part as the fulfillment is done by the POD service provider.
+And you have less control over this part as the fulfilment is done by the POD service provider.
 Hence, you need to make sure their shipping rates are low and delivery time is short.

 Shipping with Printful